 Ineligible Grant Activities

-Please click here to view activities that are ineligible for funding from any of CFWM’s grant programs.
+Please contact us for a list of activities that are ineligible for funding from any of CFWM’s grant programs.

 Grantees will be required to: